INTRODUCTION TO THE TERMS AND CONDITIONS

 5.1 The Supplier will deliver the Products that constitute an Order or part of an Order (as the case may be) to the Delivery Address on the Delivery Date or as the parties may agree in writing.

 5.2 The Customer may arrange for the Order to be collected from the premises of the Supplier on any Business Day between 9am and 4pm, at the Customer’s cost.

-5.3 Where the Supplier arranges delivery, freight cost is borne by the Customer and is invoiced by the Supplier as part of the Order, which freight cost is based on the Supplier’s estimate of charges it will incur using outsourced freight carriers.
+5.3 Where the Supplier arranges delivery, the freight cost as determined by the Supplier, is borne by the Customer and is invoiced by the Supplier as part of the Order.

 5.4 The Supplier may refuse to arrange delivery where the Delivery Address poses unreasonable logistical challenges, in which event the Customer will arrange collection of the Order.